tenzir/tenzir/web/docs/operators/transformations/sigma.md

 This invocation watches a directory and attempts to parse each contained file as a Sigma rule.
 The `sigma` operator matches if *any* of the contained rules match, effectively creating a disjunction of all rules inside the directory.

+### `--refresh-interval <refresh-interval>`

+How often the Sigma operator looks at the specified rule or directory of rules to update its internal state.

+Defaults to 5 seconds.

 ## Examples